Lying on a personal loan application is a bad idea

 What information do loan companies verify on their applications?

 When you fill out a loan application, you’ll be asked to provide your salary and employer information.
-You also may be asked to provide pay stubs, tax returns or bank statements, but that doesn’t always happen.
+To get a loan, you also may be asked to provide pay stubs, tax returns or bank statements, but that doesn’t always happen.

-For example, online lender Prosper Marketplace says it verifies employment, income or both on about 58% of its loans.
+For example, online lender Prosper verifies employment, income or both on about 61 percent of its loans.
 The firm cautions investors against relying on self-reported information when making investment decisions.

-- By “conflicting or unusual” information found in the application, like a stated income that appears inflated relative to the stated job title.
+- When conflicting or unusual information is found in the application, like a stated income that appears inflated relative to the stated job title.

 - When fraud is suspected.